soohyunr/annotation-tool/README.md

 Each member in the `sentence` allows user to choose an annotation.
 For example, in the script above takes an annotation for the category 'Local Acceptability', which has 7 options.

 ## Citation
-This tool is an annotation tool that we use for the "CredOn" annotation project.
 When you use this tool, please cite the paper:

 ```bibtex
 @inproceedings{yang-2019-local-acceptability,